StellarKit/stellarkit-client-electron/README.md

 # Stellar Client

-A destop app that wraps much of the js-stellar-sdk.
+A destop app that wraps much of the ['js-stellar-sdk'](https://github.com/stellar/js-stellar-sdk).
 Apps can be built for win/macos/linux

 This is an ['Electron application'](https://electronjs.org/) wrapper around the [`stellar-client-web`](https://github.com/StellarKit/stellar-client-web) project.